 - Teams competing in tournaments for 14U – 18U will be subject to a 7-inning or 2-hour time limit. (high school rules)

 - Teams advancing to the championship rounds are based on seeding within the pool, and then against the field.
 (Example: If the top 8 teams advance from 4 pools, the #1 seeds will be seeded 1-4, and the #2 seeds will be ranked 5-8 for overall seeding.
-If the top 8 teams advance from 5 total pools, the pool winners will be seeded 1-5, seedings 6-8 will be next top teams unless specified differently
+If the top 8 teams advance from 5 total pools, the pool winners will be seeded 1-5, and seedings 6-8 will be the next top teams unless specified differently.

 - Run Rules: 12 runs after 3 innings of play – 10 runs after 4 innings of play – 8 runs after 5 innings of play.
 Pool play games can end in a tie with teams receiving half a win/loss.
-If the game is tied after 2 hours the game end in a tie.
-If you have completed 7 innings and there is time remaining you will play one additional inning international rules.
-All bracket games must have a winner international rules will apply.
+If the game is tied after 2 hours, the game will end in a tie.
+If you have completed 7 innings and there is time remaining, you will play one additional inning.
+All bracket games must have a winner.
+(International rules will apply.)
 All other rules not listed here will follow NFHS guidelines.

 - Teams should be prepared and ready to play 60 minutes before their scheduled game is set to begin unless they have a game on another field.

 - Games completed early will result in early starts for the following games, weather permitting.

 - There will be a 15-minute period in between games to allow crews time for field maintenance.

 - Unless otherwise noted by a tournament director, no infield practice will be allowed prior to the start of any game.